0queue/claw-for-lobsters/THOUGHTS.md

 since apparently the indentation is bugged in some versions of Android.
 I think it is in a good place now, it looks good and behaves well.
 More edge cases will have to be discovered by dogfooding, however

+## Local lobste.rs development

+In order to make a pull request or two, and eventually to play around with posting from the app, I decided to get started with local lobste.rs development by following the install instructions.
+As someone who is very much not into ruby, it was a bit painful.

+`rvm` installation was normal, following the lobsters readme led to an hour or so of failing to install ruby 2.3 before I realized it's actually using 2.7, and that went much more smoothly.
+Although due to a recent big openssl upgrade on Solus, I had to instal `openssl-11-devel` manually, while `rvm` installed `openssl-devel`, the legacy package.
+That's quite understandable though.

+I already had node for some reason, so that was fine.

+Running `bundle` also failed a few times, until I realized I needed the mysql devel files.
+I didn't find anything immediately in the repo, so I went with `mariadb-devel` instead, and `bundle` worked great after that.

+Wasn't sure how, or if I wanted to, have a local db, so I installed docker and ran `mariadb` with it, which was easy.
+Just had to specify `host: 127.0.0.1` in the `config/database.yml` instead of the socket.

+Trying to initialize the database is painful, even if the `rails` command succeeds, there are a ton of warnings I'm not used to seeing, so I don't know if they are important or not. `rails fake_data` failed on username generation, so I hacked it to use `"username" + i.to_s` instead of the Faker thing and it worked (spitting out tons of warnings from the cops of course).

+At least after all that `rails server` worked like a charm, so that's nice.